 All in all, the trading fees and withdrawal fees here are strong competitive advantages against the majority of other top crypto exchanges in the market.

 Simplex charges 3.5% per trade.
-So if you want to buy Bitcoin for USD 10,000, Simplex will take US 350 (plus a minium flat fee of USD 10) for enabling the purchase.
+So if you want to buy Bitcoin for USD 10,000, Simplex will take US 350 (plus a minimum flat fee of USD 10) for enabling the purchase.

-Wire transfer are however still not enabled at KuCoin.
+Wire transfers are however still not enabled at KuCoin.

 You might wonder why security is even a feature that we at Cryptowisser have examined.
 There are two primary reasons.